Accessibility Statement for Slindon Parish Council

 Non-compliance with the accessibility regulations

-Those documents that were published after this date have been checked using the Accessibility Checker within Microsoft Office and replaced.
+Documents published after this date have been checked using the Accessibility Checker within Microsoft Office.

 What we’re doing to improve accessibility